CUAnschutzBDC/smith_nicholas_sc_antigen/README.md

 <!--te-->

-## TODO
-* Clean up metadata/seurat object
-  * Talk to Mia and Catherine to determine what needs to be removed from the metadata before we can publish
-  * Remove all doublet finder columns (`PANN...`)

 This repository contains a pipeline that can be used to fully replicate all analysis and figures associated with the manuscript [TODO add manuscript name].